mtsfreitas/WeatherRESTful/README.md

 - An internet connection is required to retrieve weather forecast information.

 - The app was developed using the Swift programming language and utilizes the OpenWeatherMap RESTful API to fetch weather data.

-### Credits:

-This app was developed by [your name or nickname], showcasing proficiency in Swift programming and experience in RESTful integration using Swift.

-### Disclaimer:

-This app is for educational purposes only and should not be used as an official weather forecasting tool.
-Weather information is provided by the OpenWeatherMap API and may not be accurate or up-to-date in real-time.

-*Copyright © 20XX [your name or nickname].
-All rights reserved.*